AdaCore/cuda/doc/programming.rst

-The procedure call looks the same as a regular call, but this call is surrounded by the pragma :code:`CUDA_Execute`, which has two extra parameters defining, respectively, the number of threads per block and the number of blocks per grid.
+The procedure call looks the same as a regular call, but this call is surrounded by the pragma :code:`CUDA_Execute`, which has two extra parameters defining, respectively, the number of blocks per grid and the number of threads per block.
 This is equivalent to the CUDA call:

 .. code-block:: c